Therapists in 83313

 Serves Area

-Daniel Rothman is a psychotherapist in private practice in the Wood River Valley.
+Daniel Rothman is a psychotherapist with Alpine Integrative Wellness in the Wood River Valley.
 Having spent over a decade helping individuals bridge the journey into mature adulthood, he specializes in helping clients actively examine the relationships in their lives in order to build self-awareness, change old patterns, and create healthy new habits.
 He has significant experience with anxiety, depression, chemical dependence, ADHD, oppositional defiance disorder, and attachment issues.
-Whether it's with gentle compassion or assertive challenge, Daniel meets each client where they are using the best tools to create opportunities for growth.

-Daniel Rothman is a psychotherapist in private practice in the Wood River Valley.
+Daniel Rothman is a psychotherapist with Alpine Integrative Wellness in the Wood River Valley.
 Having spent over a decade helping individuals bridge the journey into mature adulthood, he specializes in helping clients actively examine the relationships in their lives in order to build self-awareness, change old patterns, and create healthy new habits.
 He has significant experience with anxiety, depression, chemical dependence, ADHD, oppositional defiance disorder, and attachment issues.
-Whether it's with gentle compassion or assertive challenge, Daniel meets each client where they are using the best tools to create opportunities for growth.

 (208) 806-4041 View (208) 806-4041